intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 work-group or sub-group sizes that each kernel requires.
 This property set is named "SYCL/requirements".
 The name of each property in the set is the name of a kernel or the name of an exported device function in the device image.
-The value of each property has the following form:
+The value of each property is a `BYTE_ARRAY` that has the following form:

 ```
 [entry_count (uint32)]